Shattered set

+A class of sets is said to shatter another set if it is possible to "pick out" any element of that set using intersection.
 The concept of shattered sets plays an important role in Vapnik–Chervonenkis theory, also known as VC-theory.
 Shattering and VC-theory are used in the study of empirical processes as well as in statistical computational learning theory.